rslaria/cwa-documentation/README.md

 ### Project Scope

 The project scope has been agreed on jointly by Deutsche Telekom AG and SAP SE as contractors and the German Federal Government and the Robert-Koch-Institut as clients.
 The project scope might change over time as new requirements need to be included or existing ones change.
-We appreciate feedback to all elements of this project scope document.
+We appreciate feedback on all elements of this project scope document.
 However, additional features or any other content changes beyond fixes to grammatical issues or typos need to be aligned on by these partners before they can be included in the document.
 Thank you for your understanding!

 - [Corona-Warn-App - Scoping Document](scoping_document.md)
 - [Corona-Warn-App - User Interface Screens](ui_screens.md)

 ### Technical Documentation

 The technical documents are intended for a technical audience and represent the most recent state of the architecture.
 The solution architecture and concepts might change over time as external dependencies (e.g. the framework provided by Apple/Google) are still changing and new requirements need to be included or existing ones change.
-We appreciate feedback to all elements of these technical documents.
+We appreciate feedback on all elements of these technical documents.

 - [Corona-Warn-App - Solution Architecture](solution_architecture.md)
 - [Corona-Warn-App Server Architecture](https://github.com/corona-warn-app/cwa-server/blob/master/docs/ARCHITECTURE.md)